 RULE 9.
-TRANSCRIPT; DUTY OF COUNSEL; DUTY OF THE COURT REPORTER OR RECORDER
+REQUESTS FOR AND PREPARATION OF TRANSCRIPTS

-(a) Counsel’s Duty to Request Transcript.
+(a) The Appellant’s Duty to Request Transcripts.

-(1) Necessary Transcripts.

-(A) Counsel have a duty to confer and attempt to reach an agreement concerning the transcripts necessary for the court’s review on appeal.

-(B) Unless otherwise provided in these Rules, the appellant shall file a transcript request form in accordance with Rule 9(a)(3) when a verbatim record was made of the district court proceedings and the necessary portions of the transcript were not prepared and filed in the district court before the appeal was docketed under Rule 12.
+(1) What to Request.
+Unless otherwise provided in these Rules, the appellant must request transcripts of district court proceedings that the appellant deems necessary for proper consideration of the issues on appeal but that were not prepared and filed in the district court before the appeal was docketed under Rule 12.

+(2) When and How to Comply with Duty to Request.
+The appellant must do either of the following no later than 14 days from the date the appeal is docketed under Rule 12:

+(A) request the court reporter or recorder to prepare the necessary transcripts by:

+(i) preparing a transcript request form that complies with Rule 9(a)(6); and

+(ii) filing the original transcript request form with the district court clerk and a file-stamped copy with the clerk of the Supreme Court; or

-(C) If no transcript is to be requested, the appellant shall file and serve a certificate to that effect within the period set forth in Rule 9(a)(3) for the filing of a transcript request form.
-Such a certificate shall substantially comply with Form 14 in the Appendix of Forms.
+(B) file and serve a certificate that substantially complies with Form 14 in the Appendix of Forms, stating that no transcript will be requested.

-(2) Multiple Appeals.
-If more than one appeal is taken, each appellant shall comply with the provisions of this Rule.
+(3) Multiple Appeals from the Same Judgment.
+If multiple parties appeal from the same judgment, each appellant must comply with the provisions of this Rule.
+The appellants must confer and attempt to reach an agreement concerning the transcripts necessary for the appellate court’s review to avoid duplicative requests.

-(3) Transcript Request Form.

-(A) Filing.
-The appellant shall file an original transcript request form with the district court clerk and 1 file-stamped copy of the transcript request form with the clerk of the Supreme Court no later than 14 days from the date that the appeal is docketed under Rule 12.
+(4) Service of Request Form.
+Except as otherwise provided in this Rule, the appellant must serve a copy of the transcript request form on the named court reporter or recorder and on all parties to the appeal within the time provided in Rule 9(a)(2).
+An appellant who will seek a waiver of the costs associated with the preparation and delivery of transcripts under Rule 9(a)(9) must serve a copy of the transcript request on all parties to the appeal within the time provided in Rule 9(a)(2) but need not serve the request on the named court reporter or recorder.

-(B) Service and Deposit.
-The appellant shall serve a copy of the transcript request form on the court reporter or recorder who recorded the proceedings and on all parties to the appeal within the time provided in subparagraph (A).
-The appellant must pay an appropriate deposit to the court reporter or recorder at the time of service, unless appellant is proceeding in forma pauperis or is otherwise exempt from payment of the fees.
-Where several parties appeal from the same judgment or any part thereof, or there is a cross-appeal, the deposit shall be borne equally by the parties appealing, or as the parties may agree.
+(5) Payment of Deposit.
+Except as otherwise provided in this Rule, the appellant must pay an appropriate deposit to the court reporter or recorder when the transcript request form is served.
+Where several parties have appealed from the same judgment or any part thereof, or there is a cross-appeal, the deposit must be borne equally by the parties appealing, or as the parties may agree.
+An appellant who is not required to serve the transcript request form on the court reporter or recorder under Rule 9(a)(4), is not required to pay a deposit.

-(C) Contents of Form.
-The appellant shall examine the district court minutes to ascertain the name of each court reporter or recorder who recorded the proceedings for which transcripts are necessary.
-The appellant shall prepare a separate transcript request form addressed to each court reporter or recorder who recorded the necessary proceedings, specifying only those proceedings recorded by the court reporter or recorder named on the request form.
-The transcript request form must substantially comply with Form 3 in the Appendix of Forms and must contain the following information:
+(6) Contents of the Transcript Request Form.
+The appellant must prepare a separate transcript request form addressed to each court reporter or recorder who recorded the necessary proceedings, specifying only those proceedings recorded by the named court reporter or recorder.
+The transcript request form must substantially comply with Form 3 in the Appendix of Forms and must contain the following information based on appellant’s examination of the district court minutes:

 (i) Name of the judge or officer who heard the proceedings;